wisehackermonkey/remash/README.md

 # TODO
 - capcha per character
+    - add .env for secrets
+        - add example.env
+    - add hcaptcha to server
 - improve character syncing useing the same algorithm that google docs uses that was created by microsoft
+- color each users typing text
+- add text box for entering the one character
+- add rules description

 # Links:
 - [docs for flask-socketio](https://flask-socketio.readthedocs.io/en/latest/)

 - [tutorial for use of flask and socket.io together](https://codeburst.io/building-your-first-chat-application-using-flask-in-7-minutes-f98de4adfa5d)